What is a Medicare Part D Plan?

-The Initial Enrollment period for Medicare Part D (IEP) is a one-time event when an individual first enrolls in Medicare.
+The Initial Enrollment Period for Medicare Part D (IEP) is a one-time event when an individual first enrolls in Medicare.
 It occurs for most people when turning age 65.
-For people turning 65 the Part D IEP lasts seven (7) months (it begins three (3) months prior to your birth month, includes your birth month, and extends three (3) months after your birth month).
+For people turning 65, the Part D IEP lasts seven (7) months (it begins three (3) months prior to your birth month, includes your birth month, and extends three (3) months after your birth month).
 In addition, people enrolling in Medicare Part B after their entitlement to Part A end may enroll in Part D using a Special Election Period (SEP).
-If no SEP is applicable, they may enroll in Part D during the next Annual Election Period (AEP), however a penalty may be enforced which would increase their premiums for Part D.
+If no SEP is applicable, they may enroll in Part D during the next Annual Election Period (AEP), however, a penalty may be enforced which would increase their premiums for Part D.

 What is the Annual Election Period (AEP)?

-The Annual Election Period begins October 15 and ends December 7.
+The Annual Election Period begins on October 15 and ends December 7.
 Anyone who already enrolled in a Medicare Part D plan may change plans during this period each year without penalty.
 Eligible individuals (people on Medicare) who chose not to enroll during their initial Open-Enrollment Period may enroll in Medicare Part D between October 15 and December 7 each year, but penalties will apply unless the individual had “creditable” prescription drug coverage*.
 Enrollments during this period have an effective date of January 01.

 What is a Special Election Period (SEP)?